Greatful

-Greatful is the fourth major release studio album by Canadian rapper Classified released on January 15, 2016, on Halflife Records, distributed by Universal Music Canada, and serves as his fifteenth album overall.
+Greatful is the fourth major release studio album by Canadian rapper Classified released on January 15, 2016, on Halflife Records, distributed by Universal Music Canada, and serves as his fifteenth album overall with 16 tracks.
 The first single released, "No Pressure" featuring Snoop Dogg, peaked at number 65 on the Canadian Hot 100.
 The second single "Filthy" features DJ Premier.
 The third single "Noah's Arc" features Saukrates.
 The album debuted at number 6 on the Canadian Albums Chart.